wifisensing/PicoScenes-Manual/source/installation.rst

         sudo apt install picoscenes-all

-    After a few minutes of package downloading (the duration depends on your network), a EULA message, similar to the following screenshot, will appear in the terminal.
-You will read the EULA and decide if you agree to the listed terms.
+    After a few minutes of package downloading (the duration depends on your network), the PicoScenes EULA message, similar to the following screenshot, will appear in the terminal.
+You should read the EULA and decide if you agree to the listed terms.
 You can press up/down arrow keys to view the full content and press TAB to move the cursor to the <Ok>.
 You finish the reading of EULA by pressing the <Ok>.

     .. figure:: /images/PicoScenes-platform-EULA.png
         :figwidth: 1000px